fac25/week7-seasonal-calendar/README.md

 #### **Was the project a success?**

--   We created the basic MVP
+-   We planned to create a MVP, and successful built and deployed it.
+We intended to work on the strech goals if we had time.

 ### Software Development Lifecycle stages